jgci2000/bachelor-project/thesis/README.md

 * Plot to show the effects of WL shuffle

 ### Validation and Convergence
-* rep analysis plots to show that the error becomes 0 and converges to the right solution when we increase rep
+* :heavy_check_mark: rep analysis plots to show that the error becomes 0 and converges to the right solution when we increase rep
-* var vs 1/sqrt(rep) to show that the method converges to the exact solution while being inear with 1/sqrt(rep)
+* :heavy_check_mark: var vs 1/sqrt(rep) to show that the method converges to the exact solution while being inear with 1/sqrt(rep)
 * Show the same for L8 and L16 systems
-* Plot that show the exact and computed DOS for q=9 (L4) and the error in each point
+* :heavy_check_mark: Plot that show the exact and computed DOS for q=9 (L4) and the error in each point
-* Show the histogram fit for the mean error in the L4 system
+* :heavy_check_mark: Show the histogram fit for the mean error in the L4 system
-* Show the histogram fit for the 3 configs in the L4 system
+* :heavy_check_mark: Show the histogram fit for the 3 configs in the L4 system

 ### Performance
-* Plot of the wall time vs rep
+* :heavy_check_mark: Plot of the wall time vs rep
-* Same plot for the q time per E
+* :heavy_check_mark: Same plot for the q time per E
 * Plot of the wall time vs rep for MPI
-* Theoretical behaviour for the Amdhal's law
+* :heavy_check_mark: Theoretical behaviour for the Amdhal's law
-* Plot for the 1/n to extrapolate the S(inf)
+* :heavy_check_mark: Plot for the 1/n to extrapolate the S(inf)
-* Plot of the fit to Amdhal's law
+* :heavy_check_mark: Plot for Amdhal fit and S(inf) with the data points
-* Final plot of the two

 ### Comparison with Wang-Landau Sampling
 * Error comparison with WL as a function o f_final and flatness